Tridiagonal matrix decomposition for Hamiltonian simulation on a quantum computer: Notation and definitions

-To express Pauli strings with $X$ and $Z$ matrices we use bit strings $\mathbf{z}, \mathbf{x}, \mathbf{p} \in \mathbb{B}^n$ and definitions in table \ref{tab:definitions_bit_strings}:
+To express Pauli strings with $X$ and $Z$ matrices we use bit strings $\mathbf{z}, \mathbf{x}, \mathbf{p} \in \mathbb{B}^n$ and definitions in Table \ref{tab:definitions_bit_strings}:

-An arbitrary Pauli string can be defined as the image of the extended Pauli string operator (Walsh function) \\ $\hat{W}:\mathbb{B}^n\times \mathbb{B}^n\rightarrow \mathcal{P}_n$ as follows
+An arbitrary Pauli string can be defined as the image of the extended Pauli string operator (Walsh function) \\ $\hat{W}:\mathbb{B}^n\times \mathbb{B}^n\rightarrow \mathcal{P}_n$ as follows:

-with an ordinary matrix product between $X^\mathbf{x}$ and $Z^\mathbf{z}$.
+with the ordinary matrix product between $X^\mathbf{x}$ and $Z^\mathbf{z}$.
 It can be seen that the Walsh function is bijective.
 Thus, each Pauli string can be encoded with a unique pair $(\mathbf{x},\mathbf{z})$ and \eqref{decomp_B} can be rewritten as

 where $\beta_{\mathbf{x},\mathbf{z}} \in \mathbb{C}$.
 There is one-to-one correspondence between $\alpha_j$ from \eqref{decomp_B} and $\beta_{\mathbf{x},\mathbf{z}}$ in \eqref{eq: decomposition}.